 Grooming and removal of knots is essential BEFORE bathing.

 When brushing, part the coat and brush from the roots out.
-Poodles DO MOULT, but they do not drop their hair, when they moult they need to be brushed more regularly; otherwise the dead hair stays in the coat and will become matted.
+Poodles DO MOULT, but they do not drop their hair, when they moult they need to be brushed more regularly; otherwise the dead hair stays in the coat and will become matted, this applies to all longcoated breeds.
 Mild, medicated pet shampoos are recommended, most products will contain a moisturizing agent, and conditioning is not usually needed.
 Always ensure ALL shampoo is rinsed, otherwise dandruff will occur and may make the dog itch.
+Bath your dog as often as you need to.
+A bath once a month is sufficient buts its ok to wash more frequently if necessary.

 If your puppy objects to brushing, you must persist and be consistent (just as for toilet training).
 Place your puppy on a table with a mat so he does not slip (a towel or mat on the washing machine is an ideal height) and spend a few minutes brushing every day and don’t stop because he’s trying to bite or yelps, as this is his way of teaching YOU!
 He will soon learn that the job gets done quicker when there is no fuss.